datalogics-seu/DLE-NotShipped/README.md

 ** CheckForMissingAppearanceStreams.cs - Examine any Widget annotations (not all annots) for fields that have a missing appearance and also have a value.  v15.0.4 and higher.
 Place in \Sample_Source\Annotations\

+** ConvertTextToOutlines.cs - "Tricks" APDFL into converting all text to outlines by adding a small translucent element to each page and then calling the flattener with the "UseTextOutlines" example (equivalent to the Acrobat -> Flattener Preview "Convert All Text To Outlines" option.  v15.0.4 and higher.
+Place in \Sample_Source\ModifyContent\

 ** FormWalker.cs - Walks through AcroForm field of a PDF, describing the widget annotation properties (should work for statix XFA too).
 PGallot sample, updated with a bit more info on signature fields.  v15.0.4 and higher.
 Place in \Sample_Source\InformationExtraction\FormWalker

 ** ModifyLinkAnnotDests.cs - Walk through the link annots and change the JS or URI Actions that contain the destination URL.    v15.0.4 and higher.
 Place in \Sample_Source\ContentModification\ModifyLinkAnnotDests